chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 The unit type `Unit` (in `Narvalo.Applicative`) is both an empty struct and a singleton, it has only one value `Unit.Default`.
-This type is not an original creation, far from it. _Rendons à César ce qui est à César_, it is largely copied from [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET/blob/develop/Rx.NET/Source/src/System.Reactive/Unit.cs).
+This type is not an original creation, far from it, _rendons à César ce qui est à César_, it is largely copied from [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET/blob/develop/Rx.NET/Source/src/System.Reactive/Unit.cs).
 Personally, I like to make it look like a built-in type with: